zyan-repository/track-anything-opencv-backend/README.md

 ## Modifications and Improvements

+- 2023/05/31: Added the SAM annotation functionality in sam_annotate.py to the project.

 - 2023/05/29: Added tracker to the OpenCV backend.

 This project is a fork of [Track-Anything](https://github.com/gaomingqi/Track-Anything) made by [gaomingqi](https://github.com/gaomingqi).
 It incorporates the following modifications and improvements: